containers/podman-desktop/website/blog/2024-09-19-bootc-microshift.md

 This capability is ideal for a variety of uses, from a simple HTTP server to an OS powering a full-stack application.

-In this tutorial, we'll deploy an OpenShift derivative called [MicroShift](https://www.redhat.com/en/topics/edge-computing/microshift), an edge-optimized version of OpenShift designed for single-node setups.
+In this tutorial, we'll deploy an OpenShift derivative called [MicroShift](https://www.redhat.com/en/topics/edge-computing/microshift), an edge-optimized version of OpenShift designed for single-node setups on resource-constrained configurations.
 Think of it as a compact version of OpenShift!

 This entire process is carried out using a single Containerfile (or Dockerfile).